-Jean M. Couture, M.S.A., Director TBD, Assistant Director Arlene Thompson, Administrative Assistant Location: Roger and Francine Jean Student Center Complex, Suite 012 Telephone: 603- 641-7363 Box 1715
+Jean M. Couture, M.S.A., Director David J. McKillop, B.A., Assistant Director Arlene Thompson, Program Coordinator

+Location: Roger and Francine Jean Student Center Complex, Suite 012

+Telephone: 603- 641-7363

 Mission: The Office of Student Engagement and Leadership is a student centered environment which supports the development of students through positive social, cultural, intellectual, recreational, and leadership experiences.
-We create an environment which promotes self-governance, values congruence, and promotes a broader relational understanding of the College community and greater community in which students live through interactive learning opportunities.
+We create an environment which promotes self-governance, values congruence, and promotes a broader relational understanding of the College community and the greater community in which students live through interactive learning opportunities.